-By Adam Kyle, Building Performance Team Leader
+By Adam Kyle, PE, Building Performance Team Leader

 The call to address the causes and effects of climate change has never felt more urgent, underscored by the recent series of devastating hurricanes, wildfires throughout the Western U.S., record-setting temperatures, and the worst drought in California history only a short distance in the rearview mirror.